justinklee345/cs225ProjectHelloHello/feedback/feedback_w4.md

 ## What are you demoing during the mid-project checkin meeting?

-We are going to demo the process of populating our bitcoin trusted network dataset through a weighted directed graph constructor.
+We are going to demo the process of populating our bitcoin trusted network dataset through a weighted directed graph constructor and also show the dijkstra's algo that we implemented (not yet tested, however).

 ## Feedback for midproject demo